-contact numan Resources dl 200-205-1450.
-Employee Information Name: EE# Job Title: Date of Hire: Depa rtment: School and Course Informa ation School Attended: Addre ess: Course # Course Title Start Date End Date Credit Hrs Grade If more space is needed, p ease attach additional s sheets to this f orm.
-Payment Information - Inc clude Receipts Reim bursemen t Criteria Total Tuition Cost \$ To be eligible to receive reimbursement, you must: Method of Payment Amount of Payment be a Benefit Eligible Employee in good standing, Financial Aid-Other: \$ • attach docupayment(s attach documentation including proof of (s) for tuition, fees, and/or books; and Cash, check, Money Order, and/or Credit card \$ all financial assistance received for the second se or better in t he class, or Tuition expenses that were pai e of comple tion, ou received a ny form of scholarships are not reimbursab ie. • grants, schol - nt will be ded • • nbursement Employee Signature Date rse work mus o the county, Department Head/Elected (Official: Approve [] De eny [] Signatur e: Human Resources Review: Approve [] De eny [] Signature: восс: Approve [] De eny [] Signatur e: Reimbursement is: App proved in the amount of \$ · 00118/6490 Denied
+Employee Information Name: EE# Job Title: Date of Hire: Depart artment: School and Course Information ation School Attended: Addres ss: Course # Course Title Start Date End Date Credit Hrs Grade If more space is needed, p ease attach additional sh neets to this f form.
+Payment Information - Inc clude Receipts Rein nbursemer nt Criteria Total Tuition Cost \$ To be eligible to receive reimbursement, you must: Method of Payment ethod of Payment Amount of Payment e a Benefit Eligible Employee in good tanding, Grants and/or Scholarships \$ attach documentation including proof of Financial Aid-Other: \$ payment(s) for tuition, fees, and/or books; and Cash, check, Money Order, \$ all financial assistance received for If not available see HR. and/or Credit card រស. or better in t he class or Tuition expenses that were pai d for with grants or e of comple 110 01033, 01 scholarships are not reimbursable. understand that if you received any form of grants, schol • t this amoui nbursement nt will be ded t total ucted from • rse work mus st be benefici Employee Signature Date to the po sition and t to the county, [] 6: .
+Department Head/Elected (Official: Approve [] Der ny [] Signatur e: Human Resources Review: Approve [] Der ny [] Signatur e: BOCC: Approve [] Der ny [] Signatur re: Reimbursement is: App proved in the amount of \$ 00118/6490 Denied